Engee documentation

 Constant Volume Chamber (MA)

-A fixed volume tank with a variable number of humid air ports.
+Fixed volume capacity with a variable number of humid air ports.

 blockType: AcausalFoundation.MoistAir.Elements.ConstantVolumeChamber